zach2039/vs-toolworksadditions/README.md

  * Fix compatibility issue with ExpandedFoods that prevented resin glue from being crafted.

  * Fix compatibility issue with XSkills that prevented toolheads from being placed.

+ * Fix compatibility issue with ProspectTogether that prevented prospecting results from being recorded properly.

 Config Settings (`VintageStoryData/ModConfig/ToolworksAdditions.json`)
 --------

- * `PatchToolworksCollectibleBehaviorToolGluingOnHeldInteractStart`: Enables or disables patch that fixes crash with using gluing items on nothing/air; defaults to `true`.
+ * `PatchToolworksCollectibleBehaviorToolGluingOnHeldInteractStart`: Enables or disables harmony patch that fixes crash with using gluing items on nothing/air; defaults to `true`.

+ * `PatchToolworksCollectibleBehaviorProspectingPrintProbeResults`: Enables or disables harmony patch that adds compatibility with ProspectTogether; defaults to `true`.

  * `ApplyToolDurabilityConfigToToolHeads`: Enables or disables vanilla's tool durability modifier for tool heads; defaults to `true`.